-- Membership has been declining in recent years - the Board continues to actively look to promote and encourage participation and membership.
-It is particularly critical that clubs and centres support the sport and sign up all their regular skiers and riders to membership - However, there is still much work to do to drive sustainable membership increases. - The Company recognises the risks associated with over reliance on grant funding streams and potential changes in the political and funding landscape and therefore plans accordingly as best it can. - The Company is flexible in its approach to funded programmes and is able to adapt quickly due to its scale within any notice period of termination.
-Sport England Funding has been secured for the 5 year period to 2027 albeit at a lower level than would have been desired, however this funding does provides stability.
+- Membership has been declining in recent years though the loss of income is currently offset by modest increases in membership subscriptions - The Board continues to actively look to promote and encourage participation and membership.
+It is particularly critical that clubs and centres support the sport and sign up all their regular skiers and riders to membership - The Company recognises the risks associated with over reliance on grant funding streams and potential changes in the political and funding landscape and therefore plans accordingly as best it can. - The Company is flexible in its approach to funded programmes and aims to adapt quickly within any notice period of termination.
+Sport England Funding has been secured for the 5 year period to 2027 albeit at a lower level than would have been desired, however this funding has provided stability.